tejum2006/team-red-project/README.md

-# Team Red Project – Full Stack Web Application
+# Student Team Members Management Application

 ## Overview

 This project is a full-stack web application developed using React (Frontend) and Node.js with Express (Backend).
-It allows users to manage team members by adding, viewing, and displaying detailed information.
+It allows users to manage student team members by adding, viewing, and displaying detailed information.

 ---